masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 **                                                                       **

+At one time, developers wrote procedural JavaScript, meaning function-based JavaScript programming.
+But over time, JavaScript features and characteristics kept updating.
+Developers had to struggle a lot to handle single-threaded architecture, blocking, and execution sequence issues while writing programs.
+They had to write programming in a very cumbersome way to control which function would execute after which, to handle it beautifully.
+To overcome single-threaded issues, blocking issues, and synchronous programming problems, official JavaScript (ECMAScript) kept adding various features or characteristics at different times so that through multi-threaded, non-blocking, and asynchronous ways, many tasks could output simultaneously.
+This made web programming even smoother, more efficient, and developer-friendly.

+Since JavaScript is inherently a single-threaded, blocking, and synchronous programming language, and in subsequent versions of ECMAScript, various updated features were added, combining all these with browser-dependent features and utilizing web APIs, we can write multi-threaded flavors, non-blocking, and asynchronous programming using JavaScript.
+In modern JavaScript, for handling asynchronous programming, in 2015, the ES6 standard introduced us to Promises objects, through which asynchronous operations can be tracked.
+Then in 2017, ECMA introduced the Async/Await concept, which works with Promises and helps handle asynchronous operations with even more proficiency, making it easier and more developer-friendly to write multi-threaded JavaScript code with better results.

 ## Before understanding Async/Await we should first need to understand the concept of the followings.
 More or less they are:

 A) Javascript Functions